metareflection/synthesis-class/assignments.md

 We will have two assignments early on.
 These assignments can be implemented in any programming language(s).
-(We have done them in the Scheme programming language.)
+(We have done them in the Scala, Python and Scheme.)

 ## _BUS_: Bottom-Up Search